doombubbles/bg3-mods/Wiki/Fighter-Changes.md

+# Fighter Changes

 - Added a new Fighting Style "Unarmed Fighting": Your unarmed attacks deal 1d4/1d6/1d8 damage.
-When not holding anything in your off hand, you can make an unarmed strike as a bonus action.
+When not holding anything in your off hand, you can make an unarmed strike as a Bonus Action.

-### Battle Master
+## Battle Master

 <!-- - Gains "Superior Pugilist" at Level 3 making unarmed attacks use your Superiority Die as the damage. -->
 - Most Manoeuvres adjusted to also have unarmed versions

-### Eldritch Knight
+## Eldritch Knight

 - Weapon Bond now allows a weapon to use Intelligence for its rolls if it's higher than Strength / Dexterity
 <!-- - Gains "Ritual Strikes" at Level 3 which makes your unarmed attacks count as magical -->